ChaitanyaKhowal/IRCTC-Provider/README.md

 │── README.md
 🚀 Setup & Installation
 1️⃣ Clone the Repository
-bash
+sh
 Copy
 Edit
 git clone https://github.com/ChaitanyaKhowal/IRCTC-Provider.git
 cd IRCTC-Provider
 2️⃣ Build the Project
-bash
+sh
 Copy
 Edit
 mvn clean install
 3️⃣ Run the Application
-bash
+sh
 Copy
 Edit
 mvn spring-boot:run
 4️⃣ Access the API
 Base URL: http://localhost:8080/
 Example: http://localhost:8080/tickets
+🔗 Related Repository
+This project is a Provider API, and there is also a Consumer API that interacts with this project.
+👉 Check out the CheckMyTrip - Consumer API repository.

 📜 License
 This project is open-source under the MIT License.

-🔹 Developed by Chaitanya Khowal
+👨‍💻 Developed by Chaitanya Khowal
 💡 Contributions are welcome!
 Feel free to fork and enhance this project.